 "Don't you touch her."

-Jellal quietly acquiesced without complaint, but shared an uneasy glance with Charle as he rose to his feet.
+Jellal acquiesced without complaint, but shared an uneasy glance with Carla as he rose to his feet.
 "As you wish."
 His tone remained level; however, Erza could sense the confusion teeming in his voice.

 Erza's brows furrowed.
-"Charle, Jellal is on our side.
+"Carla, Jellal is on our side.
 You have no reason to fear him."

-"Charle?
-Charle, look at me."
-The knight held the feline's attention with an uncompromising stare.
+"Carla?
+Carla, look at me."
+Erza held the feline's attention with an uncompromising stare.
 "I promise you that Jellal will do everything in his power to help her.
 You just have to let him.
 Isn't that right, Jellal?"

 "Does anyone else feel that?" he asked.
 "That monstrous build-up of magic?"